🎉 Black Friday 🎉 Use coupon code BLACKFRIDAY24 for 50% off courses & templates! 👈

 • Logos By Nick

 Hi Kristi, these days I prefer to just use a Macbook Pro.
-It’s an all-in-one solution and every design application I use (with the exception of GIMP) runs flawlessly with Apple’s M1/M2 chips.
+It’s an all-in-one solution and every design application I use (with the exception of GIMP) runs well with Apple’s M1/M2 chips.
 If you prefer to stick with Windows then, in my experience, I’ve had a much better time using machines with Intel chips rather than AMD.

 Linear design software shouldn’t be too difficult to run on most modern devices though.
 Maybe shoot for 16 gb and up for Adobe’s software.